-Your doctor or nurse will perform a physical examination and ask questions about your neck pain, including how often it occurs and how much it hurts.
-Other questions may include:
+Your doctor or nurse will perform a physical exam and ask about your neck pain, including how often it occurs and how much it hurts.

 Your doctor or nurse will probably not order any tests during the first visit, unless you have symptoms or a medical history that suggests a tumor, infection, fracture, or serious nerve disorder.
 In that case, the following tests may be done:

-If the pain is due to muscle spasm or a pinched nerve, your health care provider may prescribe a muscle relaxant and possibly a more powerful pain reliever.
+If the pain is due to muscle spasm or a pinched nerve, your health care provider may prescribe a muscle relaxant or a more powerful pain reliever.
 Over-the-counter medications often work as well as prescription drugs.
-The health care provider may prescribe a neck collar or, if there is nerve damage, refer you to a neurologist or neurosurgeon for consultation.
+If there is nerve damage, your health care provider may refer you to a neurologist or neurosurgeon for consultation.